bmcorsino/bmcorsino.github.io/_posts/2019-11-07-automation-account-start-stop-vms.md

 ---
 layout: post
 title: Start/Stop Virtual Machines at the same time
-description: "Automation Account to Start/Stop Virtual Machines"
+description: "Automation Account to Start/Stop Virtual Machines at the same time"
 modified: 2019-11-07
 tags: [PowerShell, Automation, Virtual Machines]
 categories: [PowerShell]

 ---

- Todas as máquinas para fazerem start e stop devem conter 3 flags:
+You need to configure 3 Tags in Virtual Machines :
-  - `startup` - indicar a hora de startup.
+  - `startup` - startup hour.
 Ex: 09:00
-  - `shutdown`  - indicar a hora de shutdown.
+  - `shutdown`  - shutdown hour.
 Ex: 18:00
-  - `StartStopRule` - on / off
+  - `StartStopRule` - `on` / `off`
-    - Se a flag estiver `on` a máquina irá ligar e desligar consoante o horario aplicado.
+    - If the flag is `on`  Will turn on/off
-    - Se a flag  estiver `off` quer dizer que o script nao se aplica à máquina.
+    - If the flag is `off` the rule will not apply Meaning that the virtual machine will not Start or Stop.

-**_Nota_**: é necessário alterar os parametros em baixo, consoante o ambiente.
+**_Note_**: You need to change the variables below:

 {% highlight PowerShell %}
 $AutomationAccount = "AutomationName"